Football in Angola

 Football is the most popular sport in Angola, followed by basketball.
+Approximately 40% of Angolans are considered football fans.

 The national team (m) qualified for the 2006 FIFA World Cup in Germany and many Angolan footballers play internationally, particularly in Portugal and France.

 Organized games of women's football teams have been known in Angola since 1993, and since 1995, Campeonato Provincial de Luanda has had a league operation in Angola, albeit limited to the province of Luanda.

 The top male national league is the Girabola.

 Women's football in Angola is generally suffering from a lack of attention, also through associations and clubs.
 As a result, there are hardly any multi-faceted league structures, and due to the lack of youth classes, it is not uncommon for 12-year-old girls and almost 40-year-old women to meet in the same game.
 Due to a lack of training opportunities for women, there is the threat of an over-aging, and thus to an end to women's football in Angola.